divshot/divshot-cli/README.md

 divshot auth:token
 ```

 Print out your access token.
+This token is used to authenticate you with the Divshot api.

 ### config